Psychological Healing

 The second point, though, is often overlooked.

 We need to remember that no secular government on this earth seeks to do only God’s will.
 This country, for example, was founded on the pursuit of happiness, not on the desire for holiness.
 So there are many things in our society which are legal or socially accepted that are not holy and so don’t deserve to be defended.
-Abortion ... divorce ... assisted suicide ... artificial birth control ... embryonic stem-cell research ... lifestyles defiant of chastity ... pornography ... prostitution ... drugs ... exploitation of workers ... exploitation of the weak and helpless ... abuse of the environment ... greed ... gluttony ... and all contempt of Christian values in general.
+Abortion ... divorce ... assisted suicide ... artificial birth control ... embryonic stem-cell research ... lifestyles defiant of chastity ... immodesty ... pornography ... prostitution ... marijuana ... exploitation of workers ... exploitation of the weak and helpless ... abuse of the environment ... greed ... gluttony ... self-indulgence ... and all contempt of Christian values in general.
 These things should be repented, not defended.

 If these things are not repented, however, we push God out of our lives, and in the process we push away His protection.